Adam Stafford: Film

 In 2013, Stafford completed his second short film, No Hope For Men Below, a poetic reinterpretation of The Redding Pit Disaster of Falkirk 1923, written in Broad Scots by local poet and author Janet Paisley.
 The film was mainly shot in a disused mine in Fife and on location in Wanlockhead and Falkirk.
 In February 2014, the film had its world premier at Glasgow Short Film Festival and was given a Special Mention by the Festival Jury, who stated: ‘No Hope For Men Below uses extraordinary sound design, stark imagery, and poetry to create a unique cinematic experience.
 This lyrical, expressionist retelling of the Redding Pit disaster of 1923 not only captures the poignancy of the literal event, but explores a multitude of wounds deep within the national psyche.'
 It went on to be selected for Encounters Short Film Festival in Bristol and Indie Cork Film Festival in Ireland at the end of 2014.

+In recent years Stafford has produced, directed and filmed several music videos for Vulture Party and Fair Mothers along with the concepts and editing of his own music clips for singles `Ruptured Telecine' and `Threnody For February Swallows'.